shavit2310/Driver-Utilities-Jetson-nano/README.md

       In the build tree, you can find the binaries residing in build/aarch64/bin/, headers in build/aarch64/include/, and libraries in build/aarch64/lib/.
       These also get installed under /usr/local/ during the sudo make install step.

-      The Python bindings for the PRGECT and jetson.utils modules also get installed during the sudo make install step under /usr/lib/python*/dist-packages/.
+      The Python bindings for the PROJECT and jetson.utils modules also get installed during the sudo make install step under /usr/lib/python*/dist-packages/.
       If you update the
       code, remember to run it again.

  ## WalkThrough
 This project is simple Lorem ipsum dolor generator.

    Digging Into the Code

-## API REFRENCE
+## API REFERENCE
 Python
   Image Recognition 	imageNet
   Object Detection 	 detectNet
   Segmentation 	 	 segNet

-  These libraries are able to be used in external projects by linking to libjetson-inference and libjetson-utils.
+  These libraries are able to be used in external projects by linking to ZZZZZ and XXXXX.

 ## Code example
   Introductory code walkthroughs of using the library are covered during these steps of the Hello AI World tutorial: